Home

 3. Unzip the downloaded file into a directory of your choosing.

-4. Copy the ‘setlX.jar’-file into some folder, which is accessible by all users, who should be able to execute setlX (e.g. ‘/usr/local/setlX/’).
+4. Copy all ‘setlX*.jar’-files into some folder, which is accessible by all users, who should be able to execute setlX (e.g. ‘/usr/local/setlX/’).

-You may also copy it into the home directory of some user, when he is the only setlX-user on the system (e.g. ‘/home/<user>/programs/setlX/’).
+You may also copy them into the home directory of some user, when she is the only setlX-user on the system (e.g. ‘/home/<user>/programs/setlX/’).

-6. Change the contents of the ‘setlXJarLocation’-variable to the full path of the jar-file, including the filename itself, e.g.
+7. Change the contents of the ‘setlXJarDirectory’-variable to the path where you copied the jar-files, e.g.

-When only used by one user, you may copy it into the ‘bin’ directory in his home instead (e.g. ‘/home/<user>/bin’).
+When only used by one user, you may copy it into the ‘bin’ directory in her home instead (e.g. ‘/home/<user>/bin’).

 chmod +x /usr/local/bin/setlX